callendorph/callendorph.github.io/content/posts/firmware_debugger.md

 ## The Debugger

 High quality tools like debuggers exist for firmware development.
 An embedded microcontroller (MCU) will typically have a [JTAG](https://en.wikipedia.org/wiki/JTAG) or Serial Wire Debug (SWD) interface for loading code, poking registers, and setting breakpoints.
-To access the debug interface, the developer needs an in-circuit emulator (ICE), often called a "JTAG adapter", "programmer cable", etc. The ICE is a hardware device that provides a standard interface like USB, ethernet, etc to the host on one end and a JTAG interface to the MCU on the other.
+To access the debug interface, the developer needs an in-circuit emulator (ICE), often called a "JTAG adapter", "programmer cable", "debugger", etc. The ICE is a hardware device that provides a standard interface like USB, ethernet, etc to the host on one end and a JTAG interface to the MCU on the other.
 The host is the developer's computer where they can write code from the comfort of their favorite IDE or editor.

 <figure class="page-figure">